in0finite/MirrorNetworkDiscovery/README.md

 ## TODO

-- Don't try to start/stop server socket every frame, but only when server status changes

 - Measure ping - requires that all socket operations are done in a separate thread, or using async methods

 - Prevent detection of multiple localhost servers (by assigning GUID to each packet) ?